IKIM-Essen/WIN-KID/README.md

 ## Preprocessing and Random Forest
 - Genotypic and phenotypic data are read in directly, preprocessed and fed into an RF model
+- Genotypic information needs to be provided as derived RGIs CARD results in .gff format
+- Phenotypic information need to be provided as antibiogram in .csv format
 - Metrics such as ROC are calculated for the results
 - Add the paths to the data records that are processed to the `resources/settings/DataPaths.csv`
 - The starting point is the class `random_forest.py` which is used as follows: